boisgera/hereditarily-transitive-sets/Hereditarily Transitive Sets.md

 $$
-This property appears very similar to the concept of transitivity used in order theory: remember that if $x$, $y$ and $z$ are elements of a set endowed with a strict order $<$, transitivity of this order means:
+This property appears very similar to the concept of transitivity used in order theory: remember that if $x$, $y$ and $z$ are elements of a set endowed with a strict order $<$, transitivity of this relation means:
 $$
 x < y < z \rightarrow x < z.
 $$